condorcomputing/condor.riscv-isa-sim/USAGE.md

 ## Trace Generation for Linux Applications

 Once the new rootfs is built we boot linux on spike with tracing enabled from the command line.
 We use the boot-linux.sh script with two additional arguments.
 The first specifes the new rootfs and the second specifies the path for the STF trace output.

 ```
 cd condor.riscv-isa-sim
 bash scripts/boot-linux.sh --rootfs    ./riscv-linux/trace_rootfs.cpio \
-                           --trace ./trace_out/linux_trace.zstf
+                           --trace_out ./trace_out/linux_trace.zstf
 ```
-Once linux boots, enter the root/root credentials, then from the ash shell cd to `trace_elfs and run the dhrystone_opt3.1000.gcc.bare.riscv.zstf
+Once linux boots, enter the root/root credentials, then from the ash shell cd to `trace_elfs and run the dhrystone_opt3.1000.gcc.linux.riscv.zstf

 A sample session: